zrythm/zrythm/doc/user/editing/common-operations.rst

 ~~~~~~~~~~~~~~~
 Clear current selection (unselect all objects).

+.. todo:: Illustrate.

 Select All
 ~~~~~~~~~~
-Select all objects in the current editor.
+Select all objects in the current editor (:kbd:`Control-a`).

+.. todo:: Illustrate.

 Loop Selection
 ~~~~~~~~~~~~~~
-Place the loop markers around the selection.
+Place the loop markers around the selection
-The shortcut for this is
-:zbutton:`Control` + :zbutton:`L`.
+(:kbd:`Control-l`).

+.. todo:: Illustrate.